Hand, foot and mouth disease has college students hiding in dorms

 Teens and young adults can also develop hand, foot and mouth disease but it usually doesn’t cause widespread outbreaks like it does among young kids.

-But so far this year, Johns Hopkins, Princeton, Dartmouth, West Virginia University, Lehigh University, Wesleyan University in Connecticut and Mars Hill University in North Carolina have all reported outbreaks.
+But so far this year, Johns Hopkins, Princeton, Dartmouth, West Virginia University, Lehigh University, Wesleyan University in Connecticut and Mars Hill University in North Carolina and other schools have all reported outbreaks.
 Florida State University battled an outbreak in 2016.

 Three Major League Baseball pitchers — Brad Peacock of the Houston Astros, Noah Syndergaard of the Mets and J.A.
 Happ of the Yankees — also lost playing time because of the virus.